 - Volatility: Bitcoin’s still a highly volatile asset that changes price every second, every day

 - No Insurance: Deposits in banks are usually insured by the government in case the bank goes bankrupt, Bitcoin has no backup or insurance policy

-- Fraud / Bankruptcy: While holding your own private keys secures you against this risk, many users still allow other third parties to custody their funds for them (or hold the private keys on their behalf).
-This trust in a third party such as a centralised exchange then exposes them to other risks such as that exchange going bankrupt, being a victim of hacking, being shut down by a government or simply doing fraudulent things.
+- Fraud / Bankruptcy: While holding your own Private Keys secures you against this risk, many users still allow other third parties to custody their funds for them (or hold the private keys on their behalf).
+This trust in a third party such as a centralized exchange then exposes them to other risks such as Crypto Exchange Bankruptcies, being a victim of hacking, being shut down by a government or simply doing fraudulent things.
 To avoid this, it’s recommended you always remove your bitcoins from any exchange and hold your own private keys.
 This also greatly increases your Bitcoin Privacy too.

 - Regulation: As Bitcoin is still very new, regulations are still quite unknown and are evolving as time goes on.
 As Bitcoin grows and draws more attention upon itself, regulation is expect to increase

 - Hacking: While this is a risk with virtually all assets in today’s modern world, Bitcoin is often stored by the user and not a financial institution and as such, may not be secured as well if the user isn’t very technical.
 This can lead to users losing their bitcoins to any number of hacking tricks that wouldn’t otherwise be possible.
-It should be noted though that using a dedicated Hardware Wallet (also sometimes called a Signing Device that’s basically just a USB drive) can significantly eliminate this risk.
+It should be noted though that using a dedicated Hardware Crypto Wallet can significantly eliminate this risk.